 When I was in culinary school several years ago, I took a wonderful class called “Food and Beverage Ops.”
 It was one of the lecture classes designed for people who would eventually run a restaurant, but for me (with no such aspirations), it was an eye-opening experience into the world of wine and spirits.
 Oh, I had dabbled in wine and eventually various spirits, but I knew very little as to how they were made.
 Well, let me tell you, this class filled in a lot of that knowledge gap, and then some!
 That first day we jumped into the world of brewing beer.
 I had no idea what went into making beer, and I was amazed.
 Here again was magic and science in action!
 And after the lecture and note taking was over, we popped open a few bottles of beer and had a tasting right there in class!
 At 11am!
 Luckily I had a break, then my Baking Science lab afterwards so I didn’t have to drive home.

 We studied the distillation process of spirits next, then the rest of the term was devoted to wine production, with tastings and the end of each class.
-My palate was in its infancy, and I was in awe of our Chef Instructor (David Pratt, currently the Executive Chef and owner of BRICK pizzeria in San Clemente, CA) for his ability to discern the nuances of the different wines we tried.
+I was in awe of our Chef Instructor (David Pratt, currently the Executive Chef and owner of BRICK pizzeria in San Clemente, CA) for his ability to discern the nuances of the different wines we tried.
 And I tried…I really did.
 Learning about what went into wine making, the regions worldwide, the grape varieties, and the terroir of the bottling filtered its way into my senses so that slowly I started to be able to get a hint of what qualities I tasted, which in turn told me what I kinds of wine I liked and what to order with dinner.
-My palate had reached at least toddlerhood (or maybe just late newborn-hood…it was still very under developed).

-So what does that have to do with scotch tasting, you might ask?
-I’m getting to that (geez!).
+So what does all that have to do with scotch tasting?

 Scotch to me has so much going on in the glass.
 That’s what captivated me in the first place.
 It’s like the wine of the spirit world (OOooohh…ghosts!
 Oh wait, wrong spirit world.
 Sorry).
 Prior to that I had been drinking mostly vodka, and that I had to doctor up into some sort of cocktail.
 But whisky…now here was a drink that needed no further embellishment.
 Outlander might have brought me in the door, but the liquid in the glass knocked me off my feet.
 There were so many aromas and flavors to try and name, and my Food & Bev Ops class that started to train me in the art of wine tasting was now coming in handy again.